Jazz and Death

 When a jazz hero dies, rumors, speculation, gossip, and legend can muddle the real cause of death.

-In this book, Frederick J. Spencer conducts an inquest on how jazz greats lived and died pursuing their art.
+In this book, Frederick J. Spencer, M.D., conducts an inquest on how jazz greats lived and died pursuing their art.
 Forensics, medical histories, death certificates, and biographies divulge the way many musical virtuosos really died.

 An essential reference source, Jazz and Death strives to correct misinformation and set the story straight.
 Reviewing the medical records of such jazz icons as Scott Joplin, James Reese Europe, Bennie Moten, Tommy Dorsey, Billie Holiday, Charlie Parker, Wardell Gray, and Ronnie Scott, the book spans decades, styles, and causes of death.